 Individuals are highly encouraged to report all sexual assaults to the appropriate law enforcement agency at 911.
-In addition, individuals may also report a sexual assault to any of the resources listed above.
+In addition, individuals may also report a sexually related crime to the resources listed above.
 The Title IX Coordinator or other designee will assist individuals in reporting to law enforcement if the individual decides they want to.

-Licensed health and counseling staff, provide confidential service and will assist an individual in reporting a crime, should the victim decide they would like to.
+Licensed health and counseling staff provide confidential service and will assist an individual in reporting a crime, should the victim decide they would like to.
 Counselors may, in situations of extreme concern or imminent threat, encourage individuals to report crimes.
-Licensed health and counseling staff are required to submit statistics to the Dean of Students on a yearly basis of any sexual assaults they have learned about in the last year under Wisconsin 36.11(22)(c), but do not include identifying information unless the student wishes to share it.
+Licensed health and counseling staff are required to submit statistics to the Dean of Students and/or the Title IX Coordinator on a yearly basis of any sexual assaults they have learned about in the last year under Wisconsin 36.11(22)(c), but do not include identifying information unless the student wishes to share it

-Certain heinous crimes, such as sexual assault, may require the University to notify the community of the danger via Timely Warning or Emergency Notification, and take required steps to protect the community, but the individual reporting the crime, will have their identity protected as allowed by law.
+Certain heinous crimes, such as sexual assault, may require the University to notify the community of the danger via Timely Warning or Emergency Notification, and take required steps to protect the community, but the individual reporting the crime will have their identity protected as allowed by law.